espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 In this particular case debugger stepped inside `vTaskDelay(CONFIG_BLINK_PERIOD / portTICK_PERIOD_MS)` and effectively moved to `tasks.c` code.
 See [Why stepping with “next” does not bypass subroutine calls?](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/tips-and-quirks.html#jtag-debugging-tip-why-next-works-as-step) for potential limitations using the `next` command.

-# Watching and setting program variables
+# Watching and Setting Program Variables

 A common debugging tasks is checking the value of a program variable as the program runs.
 To be able to demonstrate this functionality, update file `blink.c` by adding a declaration of a global variable int i above definition of function `blink_task`.
 Then add `i++` inside `while(1)` of this function to get `i` incremented on each blink.